Gov. James Ponder House

-Gov. James Ponder House is a historic home located at Milton, Sussex County, Delaware.
-It was built about 1875, and is a three-story, five bay, Victorian townhouse.
+Gov. James Ponder House, now the Short Funeral Chapel, is a historic home located at Milton, Sussex County, Delaware.
+It was built about 1875, and is a three-story, five-bay, Victorian townhouse.
 It features a mansard roof and has a center hall plan.
 The front facade features a full-width verandah.
 It was the home of Delaware Governor James Ponder (1819-1897).
 The building now houses a mortuary and rear additions were made to accommodate that use.

 It was added to the National Register of Historic Places in 1973.
 It is located in the Milton Historic District.